Kong/docker-kong/README.md

     --security-opt seccomp:unconfined \
     mashape/kong
 ```

-**Note:** If Docker complains that `--security-opt` is an invalid option, just remove it and re-execute the command (it was introduced in Docker 1.3).

 If everything went well, and if you created your container with the default ports, Kong should be listening on your host's `8000` ([proxy][kong-docs-proxy-port]), `8443` ([proxy SSL][kong-docs-proxy-ssl-port]) and `8001` ([admin api][kong-docs-admin-api-port]) ports.
 Port `7946` ([cluster][kong-docs-cluster-port]) is being used only by other Kong nodes.